Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/pave_spike/modes.md

 The main mode to acquire targets is the WRCS mode, in which the LOS is set to the current WRCS target.
-This usually corresponds to the cursor on the radar screen,but can also be set manually by the WSO.
+This usually corresponds to the cursor on the radar screen, but can also be set manually by the WSO.
 This enables the crew to spot a target, or general target area, by using the radar or entering known coordinates and then slewing the pod to this destination.
 If no specific target has been inserted, the WRCS usually defaults to the aircraft position, resulting in the